insarlab/MintPy/docs/CONTRIBUTING.md

 If the pull request discussion results in changes, commit new changes to `my_user_name/my_new_feature_branch`, they will show up in the pull request in `insarlab` automatically.

-## Testing ##
+## Test, before push back to `insarlab/master` ##

-It's a good idea to test any changes or bugs you have fixed.
+It's a good idea to test any changes or bugs you have fixed, in the feature branch before pushing back to `insarlab/master` branch.
 We realize that we don't have a complete testing system in place yet, except for an overall testing script `test_smallbaselineApp.py`, run

 ```
 ${MINTPY_HOME}/test/test_smallbaselineApp.py
 ```

-to see the testing result, it takes about 26 mins to finish.
+to see the testing result, it takes about 10 mins to finish.

 ## Things you should NOT do ##